mli/deepnumpy-doc/api/deepnumpy/index.rst

 .. _reference:

-DeepNumPy Reference
+NumPy on MXNet reference
 ============================

 .. module:: mxnet.np

-This reference manual details functions, modules, and objects included in `mxnet.np`, describing what they are and what they do.
+This section contains the `mxnet.np` API reference documentation.
+The topics here explain the functions, modules, and objects included in `mxnet.np`.
+Use the links here to learn more.

 .. toctree::